1. Home

 • Uses reduced energy in production;

-• Allows reuse of components in future demolitions.
+• Allows for the reuse of components in future demolitions.

-According to data released by D5 MAG magazine, the use of the MCFR system reduces carbon emissions during the construction process by up to 80%, compared to traditional concrete and steel structures.
+According to data released by D5 MAG, the use of the MCFR system reduces carbon emissions by up to 80% during the construction process, compared to traditional concrete and steel structures.

-In 2023, RENCO co-founder Thomas P. Murphy was honored at the event BLT Built Design Awards, held in Lucerne, Switzerland, for its contribution to innovation and sustainability in the construction sector.
+In 2023, RENCO co-founder Thomas P. Murphy was awarded at the BLT Built Design Awards, held in Lucerne, Switzerland, for his contribution to innovation and sustainability in the construction sector.
 This recognition is an indication of the global potential of the technology.

-With approval and certification in the United States, RENCO has already begun the process of expanding to other countries.
-The company is considering setting up local factories in emerging markets, including Brazil, where there is strong demand for affordable and sustainable housing solutions.
+With approval and certification in the United States, RENCO has already begun the process of expansion to other countries.
+The company is studying the installation of local factories in emerging markets, including Brazil, where there is strong demand for affordable and sustainable housing solutions.

-According to recent reports, RENCO’s new plant in Jupiter, Florida, will have the capacity to produce enough bricks for more than 6.000 homes per year.
-This volume is expected to double with new facilities in the next decade.
+According to recent information, the new RENCO factory in Jupiter, Florida, will have the capacity to produce enough bricks for more than 6,000 homes per year.
+The expectation is that this volume will double with new industrial units in the next decade.

-The adoption of construction systems such as MCFR represents a paradigm shift.
-Instead of relying on expensive, polluting and time-consuming models, the civil industry is turning to modular, clean and affordable solutions.
-Eco-bricks can become a viable alternative for public projects, reconstruction of areas affected by natural disasters and construction of affordable housing.
+The adoption of construction systems like MCFR represents a paradigm shift.
+Rather than relying on expensive, polluting, and time-consuming models, the civil industry turns to modular, clean, and accessible solutions.
+Eco-friendly bricks can become a viable alternative for public projects, reconstruction of areas affected by natural disasters, and construction of affordable housing.

-Furthermore, the simplicity and agility of the system can attract the private sector and real estate investors interested in reducing costs and accelerating deliveries.
+Moreover, the simplicity and speed of the system may attract the private sector and real estate investors interested in reducing costs and speeding up deliveries.

-RENCO’s MCFR bricks are more than a technological curiosity — they represent a real, effective and sustainable solution to today’s construction challenges.
-With their high strength, easy assembly and environmental appeal, these blocks are shaping the future of housing.
+RENCO’s MCFR bricks are more than a technological curiosity — they represent a real, effective, and sustainable solution to current challenges in the construction sector.
+With high strength, easy assembly, and environmental appeal, these blocks are shaping the future of housing.

-As governments and construction companies seek viable alternatives to combat the housing deficit and reduce the sector's environmental footprint, technologies like this are becoming increasingly relevant.
+As governments and construction companies seek viable alternatives to combat housing shortages and reduce the environmental footprint of the sector, technologies like this are becoming increasingly relevant.

-For more information, access the RENCO official website and follow the company's new projects and implementations.
+For more information, visit the official RENCO website and follow the company’s new projects and implementations.

 guest